You’re Engaged! Congratulations!

 Hillary’s advice is, as you get closer to the big day, make a timeline.
 Give this to your coordinator, wedding party, venue, photographer, and your caterer.
 This way each important vendor knows when events should be happening, and can keep the day moving.
 It’s a well known fact that weddings can start late and run behind the whole day, but that doesn’t have to be the case.
 Give enough cushion time for a little flexibility, while also making sure there’s time for the bride and groom to eat, take pictures, and have a few minutes to breath and enjoy the day.
 Our coordinators at Simply Fresh will assist you in putting your timeline together, using their years of experience to plan time accordingly and realistically.

 When picking your vendors, take into account how involved you want to be.
-As a full service caterer, we assign an event coordinator to your wedding who will help you make all the decor, linen, and rental decisions.
 We have a list of vendors we highly recommend and endorse, including photographers, DJs, linen and china rentals, tent rentals and a myriad of other services that lend themselves to theme-specific weddings.
 You can choose your own vendors, but a full service company and day-of coordinator can be incredibly helpful in organizing vendors and keeping track of all the finer details.
 We’d love to help you plan the wedding of your dream.
 Call us and we’ll get started!